Jacky-020/cv-app/README.md

 ## General view

 This is a CV validation app that provides extra validation features for job seeking app likes Linkedin.

+Pages:

+-  **registration (starting page)** : for registration of Metamask account as one of the two types: *employee* / *employer*
+-  **Show Records** : for displaying submitted / received work experience records of the current account
+-  **propose work experience** : for *employee* account to send a proposed work experience records to *employer*
+-  **search employers** : display a list of employer account.
+User can click on a particular employer to see its peer comment.
+If the user is an *employer*, he can proceed to comment if he has enough reputation points
+-  **search employees** : for checking work experience record of other *employee*